reggie-db/reggie-build-py/README.md

  Generate FastAPI code from an OpenAPI specification and sync changes.

  This command generates Python code from an OpenAPI spec, creating FastAPI
  routes and Pydantic models.
-It uses hash-based change detection to only
+It uses hash based change detection to only
  update the output directory when files actually change.

  In watch mode, the command monitors the spec file and regenerates code